GoogleCloudPlatform/nodejs-docs-samples/appengine/endpoints/README.md

 This sample demonstrates how to use Google Cloud Endpoints on Google App Engine Flexible Environment using Node.js.

-This sample consists of two parts:

-1. The backend
-2. The clients

 ## Running locally

 Refer to the [appengine/README.md](../README.md) file for instructions on